-Each day begins with “morning circle” where we outline the plan for that day, and play some group games.
+Each day begins with Morning Circle where we outline the plan for that day and play some group games.
 We place great emphasis on group dynamics and getting to know each other, as much as we do on the science and art projects.
-We have a minimum of 5 staff for the group of 24 campers each week, dedicated to helping campers get to know each other and have fun together, while learning about the outdoors and exploring this special nature preserve.
+We have a minimum of 4 staff for the group of 24 campers each week, dedicated to helping campers get to know each other and have fun together, while learning about the outdoors and exploring this special nature preserve.

-Between now and your camp, feel free to contact Camp Director Matt Dubel at email@example.com or 331-3202 x 0 with any remaining questions or needs.
+Contact Us: Between now and your camp, feel free to contact us at firstname.lastname@example.org or 331-3202 x 0 with any remaining questions or needs.

 We’re looking forward to a great camp season!